Psalms For Life

 3 Don’t put your trust in powerful people—

-mere mortals who have no power to save you.
+mere mortals who are powerless to save you.

 4 When they breathe their last